awsdocs/aws-opsworks-user-guide/doc_source/other-services-cp-chef12-update.md

-# Step 7 \(Optional\): Update the app code to see AWS CodePipeline redeploy your app automatically<a name="other-services-cp-chef12-update"></a>
+# Step 7 \(Optional\): Update the app code to see CodePipeline redeploy your app automatically<a name="other-services-cp-chef12-update"></a>

-When you make changes to code in apps or cookbooks that you have deployed by using AWS CodePipeline, the updated artifacts will be deployed automatically by AWS CodePipeline to your target instances \(in this case, to a target AWS OpsWorks Stacks stack\)\.
+When you make changes to code in apps or cookbooks that you have deployed by using CodePipeline, the updated artifacts will be deployed automatically by CodePipeline to your target instances \(in this case, to a target AWS OpsWorks Stacks stack\)\.
 This section shows you the automatic redeployment when you update the code in your sample Node\.js app\.
 If you still have the app code for this walkthrough stored locally, and no one else has made changes to the code since you started the walkthrough, you can skip steps 1\-4 of this procedure\.

 **To edit the code in the sample app**